-It was previously reported to the City Council by way of a staff report dated September 10, 2019, that the United States Supreme Court's ruling in Reed v.
+As City staff reported to the City Council on September 10, 2019, the United States Supreme Court's ruling in Reed v.
 Town of Gilbert, 135 S. Ct.
-2218 (2015) necessitated some updates to the city's existing sign regulations.
+2218 (2015), necessitated some updates to the City's existing sign regulations (a detailed case background and analysis was provided in the September 10, 2019 report to Council; see Attachment 1).
 In the Reed case, the court ruled that regulations categorizing signs based on the type of information they convey and then applying different standards to each category are content-based regulations of speech and are subject to strict scrutiny under the First Amendment to the United States Constitution.
-The Reed decision impacts most every local sign ordinance in the U.S. Almost all sign codes contain content-based exemptions from permit requirements for house nameplates, real estate signs, political and/or election signs, garage sale signs, etc., and then regulate them differently.
+The Reed decision impacts most every local sign ordinance in the U.S., as almost all sign codes contain content-based exemptions from permit requirements for house name plates, real estate signs, political and/or election signs, garage sale signs, etc., and then regulate them differently.
 The Reed ruling's impact is far reaching for cities across the country, because the court articulated an unforgiving standard for assessing the content neutrality of restrictions that impact speech rights under a city's sign ordinance.

-After the September 10, 2019 presentation and discussion by the Council, staff was directed to return to Council with draft amendments to the City's existing Sign Ordinance for Council's consideration.
+After the September 10, 2019 presentation and discussion, Council directed staff to return to Council with draft amendments to the City's existing Sign Ordinance for Council's consideration.
 Staff was directed to make the minimum changes necessary to comply with the legal requirements of the Reed decision.
-This report and update is responsive to Council's direction.
-A detailed case background and analysis was provided in the September 10, 2019 report to Council, which is provided as Attachment 1 to this revised report.
+At the May 12, 2020, Council meeting, the Council reviewed staff's recommended changes and directed staff to bring the proposed changes to the Planning Commission for review and consideration.